Recovering from Coercive Control

 Coercive control works by shrinking choices, isolating community, and overriding inner signals.
-Whether it happened in a religious organization, intimate relationship, family system, or high-control group, the patterns are remarkably similar: your autonomy gets eroded gradually, often in the name of love, spiritual growth, or protection.
+Whether it happened in a religious organization, intimate relationship, family system, or high-control group, the patterns are similar: love, spiritual growth, or protection become the cover under which your autonomy erodes.

 What Is Coercive Control?

-Coercive control is a pattern of behavior that seeks to take away your autonomy and independence.
-Unlike isolated incidents of abuse, coercive control is ongoing and systematic—it targets your decision-making capacity, your relationships, your reality, and ultimately your sense of self.
+Coercive control systematically strips your autonomy.
+Unlike isolated incidents of abuse, it is ongoing — targeting your decision-making, your relationships, your reality, and ultimately your sense of self.

 Common tactics include: